Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Pretext-target task relatedness

-\textbf{For the adaptation with a large data-domain gap between upstream and downstream data (e.g. LCS), it is important to prevent the potential overfitting to the upstream data in predictive or generative SSL.} In Fig.~\ref{fig:comparison}(b), we can observe that few predictive SSL and the generative SSL perform poorly in intra-domain transfer learning.
-In the predictive SSL, the Jigsaw task might be overfitted to the fixed order arrangements that were determined before.
+\textbf{For the adaptation under a large domain shift between upstream and downstream data (e.g. LCS), it is important to prevent potential overfitting to the upstream data in predictive or generative SSL.} In Fig.~\ref{fig:comparison}(b), we can observe that few predictive SSL and generative SSL perform poorly in intra-domain transfer learning.
+In the predictive SSL, the Jigsaw model might learn previously determined orders instead of general features.
 In contrast, harder predictive tasks tend to perform better, such as predicting the relative position of two randomly cropped patches or integrating more orthogonal sub-tasks to Jigsaw (RKB, RKB++).
-In the generative SSL, previous reconstruction task based on the typical U-Net backbone are more likely to learn trivial solutions from the pre-training data (LUNA16), leading to limited transferable performance on LCS.
-Removing the skip connection in U-shape architecture would mitigate such overfitting issue.
+In generative SSL, previous reconstruction tasks based on the typical U-Net backbone are more likely to learn trivial solutions, leading to a limited transferable performance in LCS.
+Removing the skip connection would mitigate this issue.

-\textbf{For blindly choosing, contrastive SSL and RPL could be the go-to solutions for researchers.} From the Fig.~\ref{fig:comparison} above, we can see that SimCLR, BYOL and RPL achieve robust good performance across all target tasks.
-This reveals promising advantages of contrastive SSL for learning more robust representations in medical imaging compared with other SSL.
+\textbf{For blindly choosing, contrastive SSL and RPL could be the go-to solutions for researchers.} From Fig.~\ref{fig:comparison} above, we can see that SimCLR, BYOL, and RPL robustly achieve good performance across all target tasks.
+This reveals promising advantages of contrastive SSL for learning more robust representations in medical imaging compared with other types of SSL.